 It’s thought of as a pretty stable investment and there’s no inheritance tax providing the owner lives for two years or more after the purchase.
 Income from the sale of timber is free of income tax, and there’s no capital gains tax on the growth of the trees on your land.
 There is tax to pay on renting the land for things like shooting innocent birds and animals (and guilty ones, for that matter).

 Remember that tax regulations can change, so please don’t sign away your savings without checking on the latest position!
+You can also claim land for free in the UK, this takes a lot more time though.

 Some useful reading